• Skip to primary navigation

 Label each Toilet Paper roll so you know what is missing in the shoebox

-After labeled all the toilet paper rolls, you can easily turn the labels to the outside so you can see them through the cleared shoe box. turn the labels out so you can see them through the cleared shoebox
+After labeling all the toilet paper rolls (Affiliate Link), you can easily turn the labels (Affiliate Link) to the outside so you can see them through the cleared shoe box. turn the labels out so you can see them through the cleared shoebox

 Fourth Organizing Cable Option: Use a decorated cardboard box

-Using decorative boxes work wonders to hide cables in smaller homes.
-This one below I used to high my charging station and all the cables associated with it.
+Using decorative boxes (Affiliate Link) works wonders to hide cables in smaller homes.
+This one I used to high my charging station and all the cables associated with it.
 Read about how I hid my charging station here.

-There are a variety of different size boxes which will hide the cables you don't want to see.
-Try making dividers inserts with foam core poster.
+There are a variety of different size boxes (Affiliate Link) that will hide the cables you don't want to see.
+Try making divider inserts with foam core posters.
 Cut them into strips and make a notch in each to slide another strip of foam core board through it to make a small divided opening.
 Place inside the decorated box.
-Using these boxes work great to make your own customized dividers.
+Using these boxes (Affiliate Link) works great to make your own customized dividers.

 Fifth Organizing Cable Option: Use Command Strips Hooks or Velcro strips